dvidelabs/flatcc/README.md

 a flag in `config.h` The generated source supports both bottom-up and top-down construction mixed freely.

-Supported FlatBuffer features are code geration for building, verifying, and reading FlatBuffers, incl. basic support for reflection via reading and writing binary (.bfbs) files, excluding support mutations.
-There is also code generation for printing and parsing FlatBuffers to and from JSON which is compatible with Googles `flatc` tool.
+Supported FlatBuffer features are code generation for building, verifying, and reading FlatBuffers, incl. basic support for reflection via reading and writing binary (.bfbs) files but no support for mutations.
+There is also code generation for printing and parsing FlatBuffers.

-The JSON format is compatible with Googles `flatc` tool which parses JSON based on an input schema which `flatcc` does not - it relies on generated code instead which is faster, but not always as flexible.
+The JSON format is compatible with Googles `flatc` tool but there are
+differences: `flatcc` generates printer and parser code from a schema, while `flatc` takes a schema as input and prints or parses JSON without any code generation.
+The `flatcc` approach is likely much faster and easier to deploy for known schema but `flatc` easier adapts to new schema and provides a command line interface for conversion, so both tools have their place.

 `flatcc` has no external dependencies except for build and compiler tools, and the C runtime library.